salboaie/SwarmESB/README.md

 as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.

-Imagine, Swarms can be for SOA's orchestration what REST is for SOAP!

 ## Examples

 A swarm description is written in Java Script and is composed from:  variable declarations (for defaults),